Ei3-kw/MATH3202/a2/doc/B/tealCowDairy.md

 \end{tikzpicture}

 ### Key Insights
-- The optimal solution uses the minimum possible number of total tankers between all processing facilities which is to be expected as the maintenance costs of tankers constitute a significant proportion of the total cost of collections - approximately 30%.
-To further reduce collection costs, Teal Cow Dairy can consider making adjustments to further decrease the number of operational tankers and hence reduce maintenance costs.
-In particular, in the optimal solution presented, the total collective distance travelled by the tankers to collect the supply of all farms is 1884km.
-This amounts to 31.4 travel hours for each tanker from which it can be concluded that reducing travel time by 1.4 hours will reduce the number of required tankers to 3, resulting in decreased maintenance costs and overall collection costs.
+- The optimal solution uses the minimum possible number of total tankers between all processing facilities so that no tanker is operational for more than 10 hours.
+This is to be expected as the maintenance costs of tankers constitute a significant proportion of the total cost of collections - approximately 30%.

+- To further reduce collection costs, Teal Cow Dairy can consider making adjustments to the business strategy which will decrease the number of operational tankers from four to three - a single tanker for each processing facility.
+This change immediately decreases the cost of collections by eliminating \$470 in daily maintenance costs.
+More precisely, should be noted that in the optimal solution presented, the total collective distance travelled by the tankers to collect the supply of all farms is 1884km.
+This amounts to 31.4 travel hours for each tanker from which it can be concluded that reducing travel time by 1.4 hours will enable only three tankers to be operational.

-- With the introduction of maintenance costs of tankers, additional farms are assigned to PF0 than in the previous optimal solution to allow for only 4 tankers being operational.
+- With the introduction of maintenance costs of tankers, additional farms are assigned to PF0 than in the previous optimal solution to allow for only four tankers being operational while all other constraints are still met.
 This increases the total distance needing to be travelled to perform collections from 1822km to 1884km which amounts to a \$310 increase in travel costs.
-This consideration further establishes a need to optimise milk run routes so that the tankers of PF1 and PF2 have the operational capacity to perform milk runs for all nearby farms.
+This consideration further establishes a need to optimise milk run routes so that the tankers of PF1 and PF2 have the operational capacity to perform milk runs for all nearby farms rather than them being assigned to PF0.

 ## Communication 8
 Allowing a tanker to visit multiple farms before returning to the processing facility provides an opportunity for decreasing the total distance travelled by the tanker fleets of each processing facility and hence, the operational time of each tanker and the total cost of collections.
 Reevaluating the model while taking into account the provided possible routes between farms and processing facilities gives a new minimum cost of collections of $4686.
-The optimal strategy results in a considerable \$1994 decrease in the cost of collections from the previous communication suggesting these operational changes to be for the benefit of Teal Cow Dairy.
+This revised model, still considers all of the previously provided constraints while substituting information on distances between farms and processing facilities for the pre-computed times of each milk run.
+The new optimal strategy involves a considerable \$1994 decrease in the cost of collections from the previous communication, suggesting these operational changes to be for the benefit of Teal Cow Dairy.

 Broken down by processing facility, the new costs of collections in the optimal strategy are as follows:

 ### Table 3 - Breakdown of collection costs per processing facility